alt-core/bruteforce_satoshi/README.md

 A tool for brute-forcing passpharases of Satoshi's Treasure

 ## usage
-This tool requires python 3.2 or later.
+This tool requires python 3.5 or later.

 ```
 > python3 bruteforce_satoshi.py k1 '[ao]r?i{tal,t}'
 write cache data to encrypted_msgs.txt...
-evaluate 104 candidates
+start...
 found: orbital
 ```

 ### pattern syntax
 You can use '?' and '[abc]' and '{abc,def,hij}' as shell expansions.

+Some character sets is defined. '{%lower}' means lowercase alphabets.

-'?' is replaced by lowercase alphabets by default.
+'?' is replaced to '{%lower}' by default.
-You can specify default charsets by '-c' option.
+You can specify default charsets by '-s' option.

-ex: `-c %alpha,%number,-,.`
+ex: `-s %alpha,%number,-,.`

 '-l' option is useful for testing.
 ```